 - USB Type-C, line-in

-A very detailed patent gives us some idea as to what the design of Sonos headphones could look like, though there are two designs shown and as with all patents, there's no guarantee either design will be final or appear at all.
+A very detailed patent from September 2020 gives us some idea as to what the design of Sonos headphones could look like, though there are two designs shown and as with all patents, there's no guarantee either design will be final or appear at all.

-If the patent is anything to go by though, the Sonos headphones will be over ear - though there have been rumours of in-ear too.
+If the September 2020 patent is anything to go by though, the Sonos headphones will be over ear - though there have been rumours of in-ear too.
 In one design from the September 2020 patent, the headphones are relatively traditional, with a cup either side and a wide band across the top.

 The second design is a little different however, with stems on the outside of the cups and talk of microphones at the tips.
 The patent also says wireless and there's talk of ANC control with the potential for a rotating knob, suggesting Active Noise Cancellation could be adjustable.

 Additionally, the patent mentions touch control on the outside of the earcups, offering different functions based on the activity, such as a call or music playback.
 There's also talk of gestures, such as swiping up to increase volume, down to decrease volume, and left or right to skip tracks.

 Other controls discussed in the patent include a power button for turning the headphones on or off, or indicating battery status with a long press.
 A pairing button is also mentioned and a status LED indicator light which would be blue when connected to Bluetooth - like the Move - and white when connected to Wi-Fi.

 The charging port mentioned in the patent is USB Type-C and there is also talk of a line-in port.